eunrcn/tp/docs/DeveloperGuide.md

 The following steps show how the add internship application feature works:

-The `add` command entered by the user is parsed and the different fields are tokenized.

-`AddCommand#execute(Model model)` is invoked which checks for validity of the entered parameter values.

-The command is then executed by creating a new Person object using the parameter values entered and adding the Person object into the InternHub.

-If successful, a `CommandResult` object is created to show a success message in the feedback box of the ui.
+1. Command Parsing
+   - When a user inputs the `add` command followed by internship application details, the `AddCommandParser` is invoked to parse this input.
+2. Getting inputs
+   - Input is broken down into individual components based on predefined prefixes.
+   - Check for missing or duplicates prefix
+   - Once all components are successfully parsed, a new Person object representing the internship application is created using the parsed values.
+3. Execution
+   - Upon parsing, the `AddCommand` is instantiated with the Person object.
+   - The AddCommand#execute(Model model) is then called, passing the current application model
+4. Command Result
+   - The AddCommand constructs a new `CommandResult` with the following params :
+     - feedbackToUser : `New internship application added: [newly added internship application details]`
+5. UI
+   - The ViewPanel class displays the personToView with all its details and fields

 The diagram below shows the class diagram for AddCommand.